-As a condition of participating in the Affordable Housing Development Fund program, all multifamily rental projects will have an affordability period, regardless of the number of units in the project, (as reflected within the CDBG-DR loan award).
+As a condition of participating in the Affordable Housing Development Fund program, all multifamily rental projects, will have an affordability period, regardless of the number of units in the project. (as reflected within the CDBG-DR loan award)

-Rehabilitation or acquisition of existing housing per unit in a project with less than 8 units and the per unit amount of CDBG-DR funds: Under \$15,000 5 years Rehabilitation or acquisition of existing housing in a project with less than 8 units and the per unit amount of CDBG-DR funds: \$15,000 to \$40,000 10 years Rehabilitation or acquisition of existing housing in a project with less than 8 units and the per unit amount of CDBG-DR funds: Over \$40,000 or rehabilitation involving refinancing OR Rehabilitation of existing housing in a project with more than 8 units 15 years New construction or acquisition of newly constructed housing 20 years are a component of the sources used, the most restrictive requirements will be applied.
-Note that the UGLG may select a longer affordability term for multifamily rental projects which would be reflected positively during the application evaluation process.
+Rehabilitation or acquisition of existing housing in a project with less than 8 units and the per unit amount of CDBG-DR funds: Under \$15,000 5 years Rehabilitation or acquisition of existing housing in a project with less than 8 units and the per unit amount of CDBG-DR funds: \$15,000 to \$40,000 10 years Rehabilitation or acquisition of existing housing in a project with less than 8 units and the per unit amount of CDBG-DR funds: Over \$40,000 or rehabilitation involving refinancing OR 15 years Rehabilitation of existing housing in a project with more than 8 units New construction or acquisition of newly constructed housing 20 years

 Other affordable housing subsidies layered into the financing structure may require additional rental restrictions.
-In all cases where other federal, state, or local subsidies
+In all cases where other federal, state, or local subsidies are a component of the sources used, the most restrictive requirements will be applied.
+Note that the UGLG may select a longer affordability term for multi-family rental projects which would be reflected positively during the application evaluation process.